 Restricting University-Related Travel

-As we prepare to move through subsequent phases, the necessity of all University-related travel should be considered and evaluated.
+The necessity of all University-related travel should be considered and evaluated.
 All travel requests should be reviewed by supervisors.
 As part of this review, determine if travel is restricted to certain countries or regions by Global Affairs Canada.

 Global Affairs Canada risk ratings are dynamic and is the responsibility of the person travelling to check these ratings up to the proposed time of departure.
 If L3 or L4 ratings for the country are declared, travel plans may be cancelled or significantly altered.
 Purchase of travel insurance is highly recommended to minimize loss of any funds.